 JELIS Submission Guidelines

 The Journal of Education for Library and Information Science is the official publication of the Association for Library and Information Science Education.
 It is a quarterly scholarly journal in the field of library and information science education, serving as a vehicle for presentation of research and issues within the field.
-All manuscripts submitted to JELIS should be sent to the Editor-Designate at email@example.com.
+All manuscript submissions need to be made using the online submission widget http://www.memberjournal.com/JELIS/index.php?journal=JELIS&page=login.
+Follow the instructions here .
 The material should not have been published elsewhere and should not be under consideration by another publication.
+Contact the editor at email@example.com if you require information about the journal submission process or need guidance regarding your submission.

 Types of Manuscripts